tiz314/TuringMachine/README.md

 ```
 git clone https://github.com/tiz314/TuringMachine
 ```
-Then, you can compile the program by using:
+Then, you can compile the program by using (in the src folder):
 ```
-gcc ./main.c -o main
+make
 ```
 Finally, you can run the binary file.